prezi/spaghetti/README.md

 [![Build Status](https://travis-ci.org/prezi/spaghetti.svg)](https://travis-ci.org/prezi/spaghetti)
 [![Analytics](https://ga-beacon.appspot.com/UA-54695510-1/github.com/prezi/spaghetti)](https://github.com/igrigorik/ga-beacon)

 In JavaScript, modularizing a large, evolving application is hard, because the untyped nature of the modules makes it difficult to keep track of changing APIs.
 Spaghetti tries to remedy this situation by allowing compilers to check communication between modules.
-This way, instead of runtime problems, you can deal with compile-time errors.
+This way, when an API becomes incompatible, instead of runtime problems, you can deal with compile-time errors.

 ## How Does it Work?